 You will need to provide proof of income for the past 12 months or previous calendar year, whichever more accurately reflects your family's current situation.
 Proof of income can be in the form of individual tax form 1040 or W-2 forms.
 However, if you do not have these you may bring pay stubs (12 months), a written statement from employer, financial award letters, unemployment information, food stamp records, or other proof of income.
 If you are having difficulty obtaining documentation to prove your income, contact your center and they can answer specific questions.

-You will need to provide proof of birth.
+You will need to provide proof of age.
 You can do this by showing the child's birth certificate, hospital documentation, or shot record.
 You will need to bring a picture ID, child custody paperwork (if applicable), a current vaccination/shot record, and proof of your child’s medical insurance or medical card.

 What happens after I apply?